Boiler & Pressure Vessel Permit

 What Is It?

-You need a permit to install boilers and pressure vessels.
+You need a permit to install boilers and pressure vessels in the city of Seattle.
 There are some special requirements to consider before applying for a permit.
 Boilers or pressure vessels must be:

 - Manufactured in accordance with the American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Code and bear the ASME Code symbol stamp